NGPVAN/job-descriptions/software team lead.md

 Do you like to ship early and often?

-Do you enjoy working with a diverse, talented, and passionate team to make sure our products are great and our clients are successful?
+Would you enjoy working with a diverse, talented, and passionate team to make sure products are great and clients are successful?

 Do you love to be working with the latest technology and tools?